 This page contains affiliate links.
 Please read our disclosure for more info.

 I was a bit worried before we arrived in Rapallo.
-I liked that it was more popular with Italians than foreign visitors, and it was cheaper than elsewhere along the Italian Riviera, but I’d also heard mixed reviews with some people describing it as “gritty”.
+I liked that the town was more popular with Italians than foreign visitors, and it was cheaper than elsewhere along the Italian Riviera, but I’d also heard mixed reviews with some people describing it as “gritty”.

 I needn’t have worried.
 I loved Rapallo as soon as I took my first walk along the palm-tree-lined promenade.

-In this post, I share the best things to do in Rapallo, Italy including day trips along the Italian Riviera (including Cinque Terre), why I think it’s the perfect base for the Ligurian coast, where to stay and eat, and a map of all the attractions.
+In this post, I share the best things to do in Rapallo, Italy including day trips along the Italian Riviera (including Cinque Terre), why I think it’s the perfect base for the Ligurian coast, and where to stay and eat.

 Contents